thingsdb/ThingsDocs/v0/content/data-types/list/pop.md

 weight: 46
 ---

-Removes the last element from a [list](../../list) and returns that element.
+Removes the last item from a [list](../../list) and returns that item.

 This method changes the length of the list.
 The `pop()` method works on a `list` type array, but not on a `tuple` since tuples are immutable.